Greg Floyd Jr.: Professional career

-Los Angeles Ballers (2018)

 In April 2018, Floyd was chosen at a tryout as one of the first seven players to play for the Los Angeles Ballers of the Junior Basketball Association (JBA).
 In his professional debut alongside the league, Floyd recorded 34 points and a game-high 17 rebounds in a 134–124 win over the New York Ballers.
 Three days later, he recorded 31 points and a league record high 33 rebounds in a 150–145 win over the Seattle Ballers.
 On July 11, 2018, Floyd had 32 points and 19 rebounds in a high-scoring, 171–140 game against the Philadelphia Ballers.
 He was later named to the West roster for the JBA All-Star Game.
 He recorded 8 points and 8 rebounds to help top-seeded Los Angeles defeat the Seattle Ballers in the championship game.

 After the JBA season, Floyd was named to the JBA USA Team, which would play 28 exhibition games against various European and Asian professional teams from September to December 2018.
 In his opening game versus Danish team Svendborg Rabbits, he collected 7 points and 7 rebounds and scored the game-winning basket with 0.3 second left in regulation.
 After three games as part of the overseas tour, he was released from the JBA on October 3, 2018, along with teammates Cameron Clark and JaMicheal Morgan.